Lac-quan-yeu-doi/Image-denoise-project/result/README.md

-# This folder contains the result images after being denoised
+# This folder contains the result images after being denoised.